 What this blog post is about

-This blog post is mostly aimed at people who didn't work with it.
+This blog post is mostly aimed at people who didn't work with virtual environments.
 Here you will find that this is not a complete Python virtual environment reference, it is rather a mini-guided tutorial about:

 • what Python virtual environment is.